-- 2 In addition to the previous items, the resolution didn't pass by Audit Committee but passed by a majority of not less than two-thirds of all Directors: Have reviewed all the Audit Committee meeting minutes in 2021, all of the resolutions have been approved by the Independent Directors. - II.
+- 2 In addition to the previous items, the resolution didn't pass by Audit Committee but passed by a majority of not less than two-thirds of all Directors: Have reviewed all the Audit Committee meeting minutes in 2022, all of the resolutions have been approved by the Independent Directors. - II.
 The Company shall state the implementation of Audit Committees recusing themselves from motions in their personal interests, including the name of Directors, motion content, recusing reason and voting participation: None - III.
 Communication between the Independent Directors, chief internal auditor, and CPA: - 1 The chief internal auditor reports the results of auditing and the implementation of the follow-up report periodically.
 The communication channel between the Audit Committee and the chief internal auditor of the Company has been functioning well. - 2 The Company's Independent Directors will see the necessity and invite the CPA to attend the Audit Committee meeting and to have them report their audit or review results.
 The communication channel between the Independent Directors and the CPA of the Company has been functioning well. - 3 If the Independent Directors, chief internal auditor and CPA believe that it is necessary to communicate independently, they can contact by phone or email at any time, and hold a meeting to communicate immediately. - The communications between the Independent Directors, chief internal auditor, and CPA are listed in the table below:

-Date (Taiwan Time) Attendees Focus of communication Recommendations and results 02/03/2021 Audit Committee -All Independent Directors -Chief internal auditor Chief internal auditor reported the results of internal audit No objection or other comment 03/10/2021 Audit Committee -All Independent Directors -Chief internal auditor -CPA 1.CPA explained the audit conclusion of the 2020 consolidated financial report.
-2.CPA explained the Corporate Governance 3.0 and Sustainable Development Blueprint.
-3.CPA discussed and communicated about the questions raised by the participants.
-4.Chief internal auditor reported the results of internal audit.
-5.Discussion and approval of the Statement of Internal Control System of 2020.
-No objection or other comment

-Date (Taiwan Time) Attendees Focus of communication Recommendations and results 04/28/2021 Audit Committee -All Independent Directors -Chief internal auditor -CPA 1.CPA explained the review results of the Q1 2021 consolidated financial report.
-2.CPA explained the impacts of the newly amended Regulations Governing the Applicable Scope of Special Circumstances for the Public Announcement and Filing of Financial Reports and Operational Status Reports by Public Companies.
-3.CPA discussed and communicated about the questions raised by the participants.
-4.Chief internal auditor reported the results of internal audit.
-No objection or other comment 08/04/2021 Audit Committee -All Independent Directors -Chief internal auditor -CPA 1.CPA explained the audit conclusion of the Q2 2021 consolidated financial report.2.CPA discussed and communicated about the questions raised by the participants.3.Chief internal auditor reported the results of internal audit.
-No objection or other comment 10/27/2021 Audit Committee -All Independent Directors -Chief internal auditor -CPA 1.CPA explained the review results of the Q3 2021 consolidated financial report.
+Date (Taiwan Time) Attendees Focus of communication Recommendations and results 02/09/2022 Audit Committee -All Independent Directors -Chief internal auditor Chief internal auditor reported the results of internal audit.
+No objection or other comment 03/09/2022 Audit Committee -All Independent Directors -Chief internal auditor -CPA 1.CPA explained the audit conclusion of the 2021 consolidated financial report.
 2.CPA discussed and communicated about the questions raised by the participants.
 3.Chief internal auditor reported the results of internal audit.
-4.Chief internal auditor reported the 2022 Internal Audit Plan.
-No objection or other comment 12/17/2021 Audit Committee -All Independent Directors -Chief internal auditor Participants discussed the evaluation report of the external auditors' independence and suitability No objection or other comment
+4.Discussion and approval of the Statement of Internal Control System of 202.
+No objection or other comment 04/28/2022 Audit Committee -All Independent Directors -Chief internal auditor -CPA 1.CPA explained the review results of the Q1 2022 consolidated financial report.
+2.CPA discussed and communicated about the questions raised by the participants.
+3.Chief internal auditor reported the results of internal audit.
+No objection or other comment 08/04/2022 Audit Committee -All Independent Directors -Chief internal auditor -CPA 1.CPA explained the audit conclusion of the Q2 2022 consolidated financial report.
+2.CPA discussed and communicated about the questions raised by the participants.
+3.Chief internal auditor reported the results of internal audit.
+No objection or other comment 10/27/2022 Audit Committee -All Independent Directors -Chief internal auditor -CPA 1.CPA explained the review results of the Q3 2022 consolidated financial report.
+2.CPA discussed and communicated about the questions raised by the participants.
+3.Chief internal auditor reported the results of internal audit.
+4.Chief internal auditor reported the 2023 Internal Audit Plan.
+No objection or other comment